Q: What counts as a “clean job” according to this report?

 Q: How has methodology changed from previous reports?

-A: The 2019 report methodology is the same methodology from 2018 except in one key area – energy storage.
-The 2019 USEER included additional categories for energy storage in order to identify technologies that previously were classified as “other storage.”
+A: The 2020 report methodology is the same methodology from 2019.
+The only notable recent change was made after 2018 in except in energy storage.
+The 2020 and 2019 USEER reports included additional categories for energy storage in order to identify technologies that previously were classified as “other storage.”
 This includes fossil storage detailed technologies and additional “clean” storage technologies not included in previous years (thermal storage and mechanical storage).
 Clean storage includes pumped hydro storage, battery storage, thermal storage, and mechanical storage detailed technologies.

 Q: Is there anything else I should know about the report’s methodology when understanding the new jobs numbers?